AsiaWi/snap-it-up-frontend/README.md

 #### Advert
 `As a USER I can VIEW THE ADVERT POSTS DETAILS so that I LEARN MORE ABOUT IT`

-* Advert view from list view/ medium to large screens:
+* Advert view / medium to large screens:

 ![ADVERT_VIEW_FROM_LISTVIEW_LARGE_TO_MEDIUM_SCREENS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706209272/ADVERT_VIEW_FROM_LISTVIEW_LARGE_TO_MEDIUM_SCREENS_f9jly1.png)
-* Advert view from list view/ small screens:
+* Advert view / small screens:

 ![ADVERT_VIEW_FROM_LISTVIEW_SMALL_SCREENS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706209273/ADVERT_VIEW_FROM_LISTVIEW_SMALL_SCREENS_e3bayl.png)